What is Narcissistic Abuse?

 You should keep a record of all your communication with the narcissist, just in case things go to court.
 You can do this by communicating through an app or by printing copies of your texts.

-Having a detailed, finely-tuned, legally binding agreement that covers every single possibility that could come up in the future is worth its weight in gold as it will save you from future conflicts with the narcissist and it means you can have less communication about issues concerning the children.
+Having a detailed, finely tuned, legally binding agreement that covers everything is worth its weight in gold as it will save you from future conflicts with the narcissist in future.

 The narcissist will use every opportunity they have to criticise your parenting.
 If you fail to comply with a term of the agreement, they will denigrate you, threaten you and they will never let you forget it.